Qyrus/graphpaper/README.md

 # Installing

-These instructions are deliberately obtuse.
-Graphpaper doesn't even qualify as alpha software yet and you really shouldn't be installing it unless you know what you're doing.
+These instructions are deliberately obtuse; Graphpaper doesn't even qualify as alpha software yet and you really shouldn't be installing it unless you know what you're doing.

 Graphpaper is written in Go.
 You'll need to install release 59 of Go, along with the following packages:

+  * github.com/hoisie/web.go
+  * github.com/hoisie/mustache.go
   * github.com/skelterjohn/go-gb/gb
   * github.com/droundy/goopt
+  * draw2d.googlecode.com/hg/draw2d (you'll need "tip" and not "release")

 From there running `$GOBIN/gb` should compile everything, but don't be surprised if it doesn't.